-Petitioning was a common form of protest, request, or expression across the British Empire, and historians of colonial rule and resistance have often drawn on petitions as sources to investigate particular controversies.
-This paper assesses the significance, variety, and context of petitioning to the Imperial Parliament, both from the British Isles and the colonies.
-To do so, we present new data drawn from more than 1 million petitions sent to the House of Commons in the period c.
-1780-1918 alongside qualitative research into a wider range of petitions to other metropolitan sources of authority.
-This permits us to assess how colonial subjects across the empire demanded attention from Westminster and what the practice of petitioning reveals about the British self-image of parliamentary scrutiny and equality before the law.
+Abstract Petitioning was a common form of protest, request, or expression across the British Empire, and historians of colonial rule and resistance have often drawn on petitions as sources to investigate particular controversies.
+This article assesses the significance, variety, and context of petitioning to the Imperial Parliament from both the British Isles and the colonies.
+To do so, we present new data drawn from more than one million petitions sent to the House of Commons in the period from 1780 to 1918, alongside qualitative research into a wider range of petitions to other metropolitan sources of authority.
+This range permits us to assess how colonial subjects across the empire demanded attention from Westminster and what the practice of petitioning reveals about the British self-image of parliamentary scrutiny and equality before the law.

-In his 1906 address to the Indian National Congress, Dadabhai Naoroji argued that "petitions are not begging for any favours any more than the conventional "Your obedient servant" in letters makes a man an obedient servant.
+n his 1906 address to the Indian National Congress, Dadabhai Naoroji argued that "petitions are not begging for any favours any more than the conventional 'Your obedient servant' in letters makes a man an obedient servant.
 It is the conventional way of approaching higher authorities."
-He insisted that "[f]or every movement in England - hundreds, local and national - the chief weapons are agitation by meetings, demonstrations and petitions to Parliament."
-Naoroji, MP for Finsbury from 1892-95 and now chairman of the Congress, drew comparisons with women's suffrage campaigners and non-conformist resistance to educational reforms in the United Kingdom as models for their movement.
-He made the case passionately because a new generation was challenging the constitutionalist approach of older nationalists; in fact,
+He insisted that "for every movement in England-hundreds, local and national-the chief weapons are agitation by meetings, demonstrations and petitions to Parliament."
+Naoroji, the member of Parliament for Finsbury from 1892 to 1895 and in 1906 chairman of the National Congress, drew comparisons with women's suffrage campaigners and non-conformist resistance to educational reforms in the United Kingdom as models for their movement.
+He made the case passionately because a new generation was challenging the constitutionalist approach of older nationalists; "that we